CodePartnersMD/MD301-guide/curriculum/14/LAB.md

 #### What are we going to implement?

-Given that a user submits the search form
+Given that the user enters a seach query
-When the results return from the Google Books API
+When the user submits the search form
 Then the first ten books should be displayed to the user

 #### How are we implementing it?